-E. coli Cell lysate sample Can be prepared by mechanical cell lysis in a physiological buffer after induction and protein (over)-expression.
+E. coli cell lysate samples can be prepared by mechanical cell lysis in a physiological buffer (we use PBS pH 7.4) after induction and protein (over)-expression.
 It is advantageous to perform all steps on ice to minimize proteolytic degradation of the proteins and/or protein complexes of interest.
-Protease inhibitors (i.e. HaltTM Protease and Phosphatase Inhibitor Cocktail, Thermo Fisher) can be added, but care must be taken that those don't lead to artifact formation due to protein binding or covalent protein modification.
-If the cell lysates are not measured immediately, it is advantageous to flash freeze in liquid N2 and store at -80 °C.
+Protease inhibitors (i.e., Halt Protease and Phosphatase Inhibitor Cocktail, Thermo Fisher) can be added, but care must be taken that those do not lead to artifact formation due to protein binding or covalent protein modification.
+If the cell lysates are not measured immediately, it is advantageous to flash-freeze in liquid nitrogen and store at -80 °C. Cell debris can be removed by centrifugation (21,000g) at 4 °C for 15 min, and the clarified cell lysate can be directly used for OBE nMS.

-Cell debris can be removed by centrifugation (21,000 x G, 4 °C) for 15 minutes and the clarified cell lysate can be directly used for OBE nMS.
+Pre-purified protein or protein complex

-Pre-purified protein or protein complex To prepare a protein or protein complex sample for analysis by OBE nMS, the sample should be centrifuged at high speed to precipitate any solids, and the concentration of the sample should be measured.
-First centrifuge the sample at high speed (21,000 x G, 4 °C) for 15 minutes and - being careful not to disturb any pelleted precipitate - transfer the supernatant to a clean tube.
-Next, measure the concentration of the sample using a Nanodrop 2000 spectrophotometer or similar instrument.
+To prepare a protein or protein complex sample for analysis by OBE nMS, the sample should be centrifuged at high speed to precipitate any solids, and the concentration of the sample should be measured.
+First, centrifuge the sample at high speed (21,000g) at 4 °C for 15 min, and, being careful not to disturb any pelleted precipitate, transfer the supernatant to a clean tube.
+Next, measure the protein concentration of the sample using a Nanodrop 2000 spectrophotometer or an assay such as Bradford, BCA or Qubit (see Estimation of protein concentration in a clarified cell lysate).
 The concentration of the sample should be adjusted to 1-20 μ M protein or protein complex.
 Higher concentrations might result in partial retention of protein on the column, making it necessary to increase the regeneration time before applying the next sample.
 Store the sample on ice during preparation and before adding to the autosampler.